 Urban Renewal and Waterfront Restoration

 The Port is looking for opportunities to revitalize commercial neighborhoods, and enhance the community’s waterfront.
-The Clover Island Shoreline Restoration Plan and the Port’s acquisition of Columbia Drive property hold great promise for bringing new restaurants, shopping, spas, entertainment, trails, waterfront access, and lifestyle amenities to historic downtown Kennewick.
+The Clover Island improvement efforts and the Port’s acquisition of Columbia Drive property hold great promise for bringing new restaurants, shopping, spas, entertainment, trails, waterfront access, and lifestyle amenities to historic downtown Kennewick.

 The Port’s investment in the Clover Island Riverwalk an opportunity to provide a boost that can energize and transform a neighborhood in transition into a vibrant retail, residential, and tourism destination.
 In 2011, the Port received the Washington Aggregates and Concrete Association's first-ever Concrete Community Award to honor the Clover Island Lighthouse.
 And the Building Industry Association of Washington named the Port's Clover Island Lighthouse their Community Improvement Project of the Year for 2010.
 View images of lighthouse construction.